 An amendment was passed to Australian copyright law in 2015 which allowed for the court-ordered censorship of non-domestic websites whose primary purpose is to facilitate copyright infringement.
 Federal Court judges have since ordered Australian internet service providers to block hundreds of streaming and torrents sites under this law, including 86 websites in 2020.
 URLs belonging to popular piracy sites like KickassTorrents have repeatedly been blocked.
 You’ll have to go to a lot of trouble to access these types of sites in Australia, but there is an easier way: use a VPN and search your favourite streaming/torrents sites from a country where they haven’t been banned.

-How to Choose the Best Australia VPN?
+7. How Do You Choose the Best Australia VPN?